awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ses-dedicatedippool.md

 Create a new pool of dedicated IP addresses\.
 A pool can include one or more dedicated IP addresses that are associated with your AWS account\.
 You can associate a pool with a configuration set\.
 When you send an email that uses that configuration set, the message is sent from one of the addresses in the associated pool\.

 **Important**
-You can't delete dedicated IP pools that have a `STANDARD` scaling mode and one or more dedicated IP addresses\.
+You can't delete dedicated IP pools that have a `STANDARD` scaling mode with one or more dedicated IP addresses\.
 This constraint doesn't apply to dedicated IP pools that have a `MANAGED` scaling mode\.

 ## Syntax<a name="aws-resource-ses-dedicatedippool-syntax"></a>